Nyiriek/alu-higher_level_programming/python-classes/README.md

-Adding a class that defines coordinates of a square
+Adding a class Node that defines a singly linked list